Fill the frame photography composition for impact – how, when, why

 • Objects

-This can be distracting and doesn’t immediately draw the viewer to the focal point of the photo, because it makes the viewer’s eye dance around a busy image.
+This can be distracting and doesn’t immediately draw the viewer to the focal point of the photo, because a busy image makes the viewer’s eye dance around.
 As a result the image loses impact if it’s too busy for the subject.

 Sometimes busy is good and what you want, but we’ll get to that in a minute.